A place of permaculture experimentation and home to many Mad Scientists!

 There's a lot going on all year at Wheaton Labs, with new knowledge and technologies created all the time.
-Here's some of our ongoing experiments:
+Here are some of our ongoing experiments:

 A proper Permaculture Design Course (PDC) has a well-defined syllabus.
-Most PDCs are crafted for beginners - and a lot of professionals get bored.
+Most PDCs are crafted for beginners to learn permaculture - and a lot of professionals get bored.
 Our PDC assumes that the student is desiring a course with a bit more substance and grit.
-This PDC is designed for scientists, engineers, educators or people with a lot of current knowledge of permaculture.
+This PDC is designed for beginners AND scientists, engineers, educators or people with a lot of current knowledge of permaculture.

 What says Mad Scientist more than technological innovation?
 The PTJ (Permaculture Technology Jamboree) is a place for:

-Attendees can wander among all TEN of the tracks and participate or observe as much or as little as they like.
-They can take part in the science, or learn by watching.
+Attendees can wander among the lab and participate or observe as much or as little as they like.
+They can take part in the science, or learn permaculture technology by watching.
 The mad scientists (i.e. the instructors) will see a project to completion either with or without help.

-SKIP is a curriculum of experiences you can complete to prove you can do permaculture.
+SKIP is a curriculum of experiences you can complete to prove you can do permaculture homesteading.
 While a PDC teaches you how to do permaculture design and analysis, SKIP is hands-on.
 You are making things.

 When you complete several things, you earn a badge.
 Sixteen badges will make you PEP1 certified.
 After several years of progress, you can be PEP3 or PEP4 certified.
 At that point you are basically self-sufficient and can prove it.
 Many older homesteaders don't want their property to turn into a strip mall or subdivision.
 This program will connect qualified candidates with those landowners so you can skip the rat race and skip the debt.

 Want to be a mad scientist at Wheaton Labs?
-Want to learn how build and grow in a permaculture way?
+Want to learn permaculture homesteading techniques?
 Bootcamp might be an option for you!
 Bootcamp is like WWOOFing with benefits.
 It's a way to take part in epic--and not so epic--homesteading and permaculture activities.
 And, if you stick around, you get your own plot of land to build and grow on!

 Paul Wheaton, The Duke of Permaculture, is an author, producer, and certified advanced master gardener.
-He has created hundreds of youtube videos, hundreds of podcasts, multiple DVDs, and written dozens of articles and a book.
-As the lead mad scientist at Wheaton Labs, he's conducted experiments resulting in rocket stoves and ovens, massive earthworks, solar dehydrators and much more.
+He has created hundreds of youtube videos, hundreds of podcasts, multiple movies, an online permaculture design course, and written dozens of articles and a book.
+As the lead mad scientist at Wheaton Labs, he's conducted experiments resulting in rocket stoves and ovens, massive earthworks, solar food dehydrator innovations and much more.